Quansight/Quansight-website/apps/labs/posts/python-abi-abi3t.md

 As of July 2026, `abi3t` support in build tools and bindings generators is mixed, as Python 3.15 is still in a pre-release stage.
 As the Python 3.15 final release approaches, expect to see build backend and binding generator support improve.
 [PyO3](https://pyo3.rs/v0.29.0/features.html#abi3t) and [Maturin](https://www.maturin.rs/bindings.html?highlight=abi3t#py_limited_apiabi3) fully support Python 3.15 and `abi3t`, so most Rust extensions should be ready for testing.
-[Scikit-build-core](https://scikit-build-core.readthedocs.io/en/latest/configuration/index.html#customizing-the-output-wheel) will support abi3t along in its upcoming 1.0 release.
+[Scikit-build-core](https://scikit-build-core.readthedocs.io/en/latest/configuration/index.html#customizing-the-output-wheel) will support abi3t in its upcoming 1.0 release.
 Cython supports abi3t via [an experimental branch](https://github.com/cython/cython/issues/7399).
 Setuptools support will be added once [PR #5193](https://github.com/pypa/setuptools/pull/5193) is merged and appears in a release.
 Meson-python support has [been merged](https://github.com/mesonbuild/meson-python/pull/856) and will appear in the next release.
-Installing an abi3t wheel should be fully supported across all installers, including both `pip` 26.1 or newer (via [packaging 26.1](https://packaging.pypa.io/en/stable/changelog.html#id2) and [`uv` 0.11.3](https://github.com/astral-sh/uv/releases/tag/0.11.3) or newer.
+Installing an abi3t wheel should be fully supported across all installers, including both `pip` 26.1 or newer (via [packaging 26.1](https://github.com/pypa/packaging/releases/tag/26.1) and [`uv` 0.11.3](https://github.com/astral-sh/uv/releases/tag/0.11.3) or newer.

 ## Key Takeaways